ALMIGHTYABE/Thena-AI/thena_docs.md

 A limit order is a tool from CeFi in which users can buy or sell assets at a specified price or better, instead of relying on the market price at the time of execution.
 In a limit order, while the price is guaranteed, the order being executed is not - limit orders will be executed only if the price meets the order qualifications.

 THENA has integrated the dLIMIT protocol, powered by Orbs, that brings this order type to DeFi in a decentralized manner.
 Users can use this tool to create decentralized limit orders by following the directions below.

-### Abacus and livethe

-Abacus serves as a yield optimization layer within ve(3,3) protocols like Thena, aiming to enhance ecosystem performance and provide seamless integration for users.
-It employs a liquid wrapper token system that unlocks veTOKENs, offering additional yield while building its own vePOSITION for voting purposes.
-Abacus holds veNFT positions across participating decentralized exchanges (DEXes) and utilizes them to vote on pools based on carefully tuned optimization routines.
-These routines prioritize pools that maximize profits for all participants.
-ABACUS DOCUMENTATION
-MEDIUM

-The rewards earned through veNFT votes are converted into blue-chip tokens.
-Subsequently, Abacus executes a Time-Weighted Average Purchase (TWAP) to either buy abcTOKENs from the market or lock DEX tokens.
-This process avoids slippage, prevents bot front-running, and ensures the effectiveness of each buyback.
-MEDIUM

-liveTHE is one of Abacus's liquid wrappers built on top of Thena.
-It allows users to stake their THE tokens and receive liveTHE tokens in return, enabling them to participate in the Thena ecosystem without directly locking their tokens.
-This approach provides liquidity and flexibility to users while still capturing the benefits of staking.
-TWITTER

-In summary, Abacus's vote optimizer enhances the efficiency and profitability of ve(3,3) protocols like Thena by strategically voting on pools and managing rewards.
-The liveTHE liquid wrapper offers users a flexible and liquid staking option within the Thena ecosystem.

 ### How to set-up Limit Orders?